DOI-USGS/dataRetrieval/README.md

 dataRetrieval
 =============

-R package source for data retrieval specifically for the EGRET R package: TEST@
+R package source for data retrieval specifically for the EGRET R package:

 Exploration and Graphics for RivEr Time-series (EGRET)
 =============